Authors: Write Shorter Books

 Contrast this to two books I’ve read in the last six weeks:

 Tagging: People-powered Metadata for the Social Web: 216 pages, but lots of screencaps

 Writing White Papers: How to Capture Readers and Keep Them Engaged: 214 pages, but the page size is smaller than normal, and the type size is big

 Given the qualifiers I listed there, both of these books would clock in at less than 150 pages in a standard trade paperback with a standard type size.

-I get excited when I see books like this with a subject I’m interested in because I’ll get so much more out of them.
-I’ll walk away with 10x the comprehension than a massive book that has bitten off more than it could chew.
+I get excited when I see books like this about a subject I’m interested in because I’ll get so much more out of them.
+I’ll walk away with 10x the comprehension than I would from a massive book that has bitten off more than it could chew.

 Sadly, there’s an economy of scale that means the larger book is more likely to get printed, which is too bad.
 From a price-per-page perspective, smaller books are probably vastly more expensive for a publisher.
 My suspicion is, however, that smaller books sell better, though I know there are people that know the true answer to that question.

 I’m wondering how eBooks are going to level the playing field.

 Chris Love wrote the other day about “The 7 Virtues of Reading eBooks”.
 He has just written two ebooks for the WroxBlox series, and they look good because they’re short (40 and 50 pages) and they cover very concise topics:

 These are two topics that would be single chapters in larger books.
 If you look at the economics of it, the publisher comes out ahead.